YesDrX/nimproto3/README.md

 **Parameters:**
 - `schemaString`: Proto3 schema as a string
 - `searchDirs`: Optional directories to search for imported files
+- `extraImportPackages`: Optional list of additional imports to resolve

 ```nim
 proto3 """